-How To Write A Blog Post For SEO [ 7 Steps]
+How To Write A Blog Post For Beginners

 1. Choose A Writing Platform

-You’ll also want the capability to add images, videos, affiliate links, bulleted lists, and to publish directly to your website.
-A grammer and spell checker are indispensable.
+You’ll also want the capability to add images, videos, links, bulleted lists, while automatically publishing directly to your website.
+A grammar and spell checker are also indispensable.
 Once you’ve chosen a writing platform, begin choosing your keywords.

-Why are keywords important?
-Because this is how Google and other search engines find websites that match what people are looking for.
-Keywords are not only words, but can be phrases as well.
-These words and phrases that are contained within your blog posts will allow people to find your website via the search engines.
+Why are keywords so important?
+Because this is how Google and other search engines find content that match what people are looking for.
+Keywords are words or phrases within your articles that help people find your content and eventually your website.

 For example, say someone googles “how to write a quality blog post” into their search bar.
-Hopefully, because I have done my keyword research, this blog post will come up in their search.
-This will lead them to my website where they can visit the pages on my site, and see what I am offering.
-They may even sign up for my newsletter, or click on my call-to-action button (see below.)
-This results in them staying on my site for longer periods of time, which the search engines love.
+Hopefully, because I’ve done my keyword research, content that matches that particular search will pop up.
+That content will then lead readers to my website where they can visit the various pages on my site to see what I’m offering.

-You don’t have to be an expert writer to create relevant content.
-Find your own style of communication, and stick to it.
+You don’t have to be an expert writer to create great content.
+Find your own style of communication and stick to it.
 That way you’ll come off as being authentic, which is what readers want.
-The goal of any post is to provide useful information, and to have your readers learn something new from every post.
-Determine the purpose behind your post, and outline your content according to this intent.
-Make your points succinctly and to the point.
+Focus on providing useful information your readers can learn from.

 4. Keep Your Paragraphs Short

 Make the reader experience more enjoyable by keeping your sentences and paragraphs short.
-We all have limited attention spans, and are bombarded by way more information than we can absorb – so make it easy for your readers.
+This makes for easier reading and comprehension.
+We all have limited attention spans, and are bombarded by way more information than we can absorb.
+Make it easy on your readers.
 Long, wordy sentences and paragraphs are overwhelming.

-Headings and subheadings break up the content, and add to the overall feel of the article.
-People tend to scan headings to determine what the article is about so be sure to include them.
-Bullet points and lists serve the same purpose, and are easy to include.
-Be sure they are relevant to the content.
+Headings and subheadings break up content, and add to the overall feel of an article.
+People tend to scan headings to determine what the article is about so be sure to include headlines, lists, and bullet points so readers can get the gist of what your post is trying to convey without reading every single word.

-Ideally, you’ll want your post to be around 1,000 words – a minimum of 300 words is required for SEO.
-Initially, this can be daunting, but as you begin composing, you’ll find your flow.
-Remember that writing is a skill – the more you do it, the more comfortable you become with the process.
+Ideally, you’ll want your post to be around 1,000 words.
+A minimum of 300 words is required for SEO.
+Initially, this can be daunting, but as you get more adept at writing, you’ll find your flow.
+Remember, writing is a skill, the more you do it, the more comfortable you’ll become with the process.
 Overtime, not only will your writing skills improve, but the speed at which you create your posts will improve exponentially.
-Don’t overthink it – just start writing!

 5. Add Images For Interest

-Images add visual appeal to any post, and increase the user experience.
+Images add visual appeal to any post or article.
+This increases user interest, engagement, and time on content.
+Images break up the content in an article, making it easier to read and digest.
 There are sites online that allow you to use their images for free.
-Pixabay and Unsplash are two such awesome sites.
-In addition to images, you can also add graphics, charts, and videos.
+Pixabay, Pexels, and Unsplash are three sites worth checking out.
+In addition to images, you’ll also want to add graphics, charts, and videos.

 Images add to the overall appeal of your content, and may even be the reason someone clicks on your post.
-They are also important for search engine optimization.
-Make sure your images are relevant to your content, and appear above the fold – this means your image appears near the top of the page where your viewer can easily see it.
+They’re also important for search engine optimization.
+Make sure your images are relevant to your content, and appear above the fold, meaning your image appears near the top of the page where your viewer can easily see it when the article loads.

-Add an alt tag for each image as search engines crawl for keywords contained within your image files.
-You can also add a link – Google loves links so this is an added benefit.
+Add an alt tag for each image.
+Search engines crawl for keywords contained within your image files.
+Alt tags also assist those who are blind and using screen readers.